xplicit/chiapos-dotnet/README.md

 ## Performance metrics

 Ubuntu Linux 20.04, Intel Xeon Gold 6208U, 384GB RAM,
 RAM disk is used for tmp1/tmp2 and final dirs.
-Final dir is external USB disk

 #### k=25, r=32 Number of Threads: 32